 HLA is registered as an investment advisor with the SEC.
 As a registered investment advisor, it is subject to the requirements of the Investment Advisers Act, and the rules promulgated thereunder, as well as to examination by the SEC's staff.
 The Investment Advisers Act imposes substantive regulation on virtually all aspects of our business and our relationships with our clients.
-Applicable requirements relate to, among other things, fiduciary duties to clients, engaging in transactions with clients, maintaining an effective compliance program, incentive fees, solicitation arrangements, allocation of investment Advisers Act regulates the assignment of advisory contracts by the investment advisor.
+Applicable requirements relate to, among other things, fiduciary duties to clients, engaging in transactions with clients, maintaining an effective compliance program, incentive fees, solicitation arrangements, allocation of investments, conflicts of interest, advertising, recordkeeping, reporting and disclosure requirements.
+The Investment Advisers Act regulates the assignment of advisory contracts by the investment advisor.
 The SEC is authorized to institute proceedings and impose sanctions for violations of the Investment Advisers Act, ranging from fines and censures to termination of an investment advisor's registration.
 The failure of HLA to comply with the requirements of the Investment Advisers Act or the SEC could have a material adverse effect on us.